I Bond Rates May 2026: 4.26% – Should You Buy or Wait?

 What are the interest rates on investments that are similar to I Bonds?

-Unlike most of 2021 and 2022, I Bond rates are now more in line with historical rates, and are a good deal relative to 12-month Treasury Bills since their current yields are roughly even, and historically I bond rates have been below Treasury Bill rates.
+Unlike most of 2021 and 2022, I Bond rates are now more in line with historical rates, but are also a relatively good deal compared to 12-month Treasury Bills since I bond rates are currently 0.5% higher, and historically I bond rates have been 1% below Treasury Bill rates.

 How to Get Strategic with Your I Bonds Purchase